 Mr Trump's initial moves on AI highlight how different AI regulatory strategies are in the US, China and the EU.

-However, Mr Trump did not send staff from the US AI Safety Institute to the Paris summit, a worrying sign for those hoping for risk-based rules governing global AI.
+However, Mr. Trump did not send staff from the U.S. AI Safety Institute to the Paris summit, a worrying sign for those hoping for risk-based rules governing global AI.

-AI requires huge energy demands
+AI requires huge amounts of energy

 Top political leaders including US Vice President JD Vance and Chinese Vice Premier Zhang Guoqing attended the summit.
 Others on the list of attendees include Canadian Prime Minister Justin Trudeau and Greek Prime Minister Kyriakos Mitsotakis.

-The Elysee Palace said Mr Macron will meet Mr Truong Quoc Thanh today and Mr Vance on Tuesday.
+The Elysee Palace said Mr. Macron will meet Mr. Truong Quoc Thanh today and Mr. Vance on Tuesday.
 The plenary session will take place tomorrow (February 11).
 Top executives such as Alphabet CEO Sundar Pichai and OpenAI's Altman will speak at the conference.

 Ahead of the summit, France reached an agreement with the United Arab Emirates on a major AI data center with an investment of up to $50 billion.

 Over the weekend, Nvidia-backed French startup Mistral announced the opening of a data center in the greater Paris area.
-“The French and the whole world recognize that European companies are important and provide cutting-edge technology,” said Arthur Mensch, CEO of Mistral, which launched a new app with generative AI software last week.
+“The French and the world recognize that European companies are important and provide cutting-edge technology,” said Arthur Mensch, CEO of Mistral, which launched a new app with generative AI software last week.

 Yoshua Bengio, considered one of the “Godfathers of AI,” said at a side event yesterday that pioneering AI has demonstrated the ability to deceive and protect itself, signaling future risks.
 “I’m speaking my mind to anyone who will listen.
 I’m not going to stop,” Bengio said.

-(Source Reuters)
+(Source: Reuters)

 Source: https://www.baogiaothong.vn/hoi-nghi-thuong-dinh-ai-huong-den-doi-moi-va-tri-tue-nhan-tao-an-toan-192250210181519994.htm